thygesteffensen/PAMU_CDS/ReadMe.md

 This mock i build using [Power Automate Mockup](https://github.com/thygesteffensen/PowerAutomateMockup) as the flow engine and [XrmMockup](https://github.com/delegateas/XrmMockup) to mock the underlying Dynamics 365.

-## Code style
-The code is written using [Riders](https://www.jetbrains.com/help/rider/Settings_Code_Style_CSHARP.html) default C# code style.

-Commits are written in [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) style, the commit messages are used to determine the version and when to release a new version.
-The pipeline is hosted on Github and [Semantic Release](https://github.com/semantic-release/semantic-release) is used.

-## Installation

-Currently the project is still in alpha.
-To find the packages at nuget.com, you have to check 'Prerelease', before the nuget appears.

-You also need a modified version of [XrmMockup](https://github.com/delegateas/XrmMockup), you can find that [here]()

-## Tests

-Tests are located in the **Tests** project and they are written using Nunit as test framework.

 ## How to use

 ### Introduction